Ultimate Richmond Real Estate Investing Guide for 2026

 Economy

-The median household income in Richmond is .
-At the state level, the household median level of income is , and nationally, it is .
+Richmond shows a median household income of .
+Statewide, the household median level of income is , and all over the US, it is .

-The unemployment rate is in Richmond, in the entire state, and in the nation in general.
+The unemployment rate is in Richmond, in the whole state, and in the US overall.

-The economic description of Richmond incorporates a total poverty rate of .
-The overall poverty rate throughout the state is , and the nation’s number stands at .
+On the whole, the poverty rate in Richmond is .
+The overall poverty rate across the state is , and the country's number stands at .

 Economy Quick Stats